GabrielTeixeiraC/External-Memory-Sorting/README.md

 The ultimate goal of the program is therefore to generate a sorted file containing all input entities, efficiently in terms of memory usage and processing time.

+All data structures were implemented without using the STL or similar libraries.

 ## Compilation:
 To compile the program, navigate to the directory containing the source code and run the following command: